 The ongoing situation between the two largest economic nations on the planet has reduced business confidence, resulting in central banks having to intervene in order to prop up the dwindling regional fortunes.
 And in that, as and when the global economic fortunes do hit the skids, central banks may have run out of dry powder to effectively offset.

 The bottom line is that the IMF’s prediction is for the global economy to grow by 3% during 2019, down from 3.8% in 2017 and is the slowest rate of expansion since 2009.

-Breaking it down further, I have attached a chart below for all you stat geeks out there.
-Interestingly, the UK fortunes are significantly better than Germany and France; who would have thought that?
+Breaking it down further, the UK fortunes are significantly better than Germany and France; who would have thought that?